volkanagun/ILPEngine/docs/Data structures.md

 //Database that contains the facts and bias file. val db = experiment.getDatabase()
 ```
-The loading through experiment requires a bias.bk file inside the specified directory.
-This file represents the semantic relations between variables of the predicates, and optionally the directionality of the predicate variables.
-If anyone what to load the database without loading the bias file, there is a code for reading the database line by line below.
+Loading through the **Experiment** requires a `bias.bk` file inside the specified directory.
+This file represents the semantic relations between variables of the predicates, and optionally, the directionality of the predicate variables.

+If you want to load the database without using the bias file, example code for reading the database line by line is provided below.

 ```scala
 Source.fromFile(folder + "bk.pl").getLines().map(_.trim)